-Virtual presentations have become a norm and almost everyone, if not all, has had that on-cam exposure even just to say “Hey!” or “Thanks, guys!” in a video conference.
+We’ve all accepted the fact that virtual presentations have now become a universal norm and almost everyone, if not all, is bound to have that on-cam exposure even just to say “Hey!” or “Thanks, guys!” in a video conference.

 But such isn’t the case for instructors who are, well, part of the main cast.
-Teachers, professors, trainers alike share similar experiences about continuous screen time, talking to silent thumbnails, awkward camera angles, and battling with howling background noises — all of which we didn’t think much of pre-pandemic.
-Making sure you’re presentable and engaging through a digital screen is harder than being in a classroom setting.
-You are now being watched not just by your presentation skills, but your room background, your audio quality, your lighting, your dead air, and more.
+Teachers, professors, trainers alike share similar experiences about continuous screen time, talking to silent thumbnails, awkward camera angles and battling with howling background noises — all of which we didn’t think much of pre-pandemic.
+Making sure that you’re presentable and engaging through a digital screen is harder than being in a classroom setting.
+You are now being watched not just by your presentation skills, but by your room background, your audio quality, your lighting, your dead air and more.

 Evaluate your audio-video environment.

 Remember that your stage is limited to a small screen and it’s best to make the most out of it.
-Check that your background is not distracting but instead, engaging.
+Check that your background is clear of distractions and is built for your engagement.
 You may keep it plain and simple or dress it up according to your topic or expertise.
 Virtual backgrounds are also your friend when it comes to a more engaging thumbnail.
-It can be animated, interactive, or static, but remember to wear a top that’s contrasting in color.
+This can be dynamic or updated as you please, as long as you wear a top that’s contrasting in color.
 We don’t want those weird spots where you disappear on-screen.
 Tip: Might be best to avoid moving backgrounds or bright colored ones so it’s not too distracting for the viewer.

 Audio quality is also very important.
 Before a presentation or a recording, always check if your sound levels are optimal, not too loud nor too quiet.
-Also, when wearing a mic, such as headphones or a lapel mic, make sure that it does not pick up the sound you make when parts of your clothing or body brush against the mic.
-There are various noise-cancelling apps available that you can use to help you minimize these extraneous sounds.
+Also watch out for muffled sounds, echos or minor sounds that can be picked up as you move, especially if you use a mic that is attached to you like via earphones or lapel.
+There are various noise-cancelling apps available that you can use to help you clear these out.

 Have all your materials ready for presentation and recording.
-Just like with any other performance, it helps to rehearse and to know that your multimedia setup is working well.
-Prepare notes or a script and keep it nearby so you don’t lose track of your outline.
-For long presentations, you can download free teleprompter apps on your tablets or phones.
-Wherever you install them, put the gadget right behind your camera so you don’t have to look away when reading it.
-This way, you can avoid awkward eye movements when delivering the script.
+It helps to rehearse, just like any other performance, to know that your multimedia is working well.
+Prepare notes or a script nearby so you don’t lose track of your outline.
+For long presentations, you can make use of free teleprompter apps to be installed on your tablets or phones.
+Just make sure these are propped up right behind your camera so you avoid those awkward eye movements when delivering your notes.

 Be equipped with equipment.

-No need to invest a hefty amount on your equipment.
-The basic setup of LED lights, a tripod, and a condenser microphone can make a huge difference in your output.
-These three tools can help you standardize your lighting, camera angle, and audio quality for every video you make from home.
-You will also have more freedom to adjust according to the height or size of your space.
-No more stacking books and reams of paper to get that perfect angle!.
+They need not be hefty investments but simple tools such as LED lights, tripods, and condenser microphones can make a huge difference in your output.
+These can help you standardize your set up when recording from home without having to stack too many books for that perfect angle.
+You will also have more freedom to set up according to the height or size of your space.

-Lighting plays a big role.
-Remember that your light source must always be in front of you and never ever behind you, to avoid contrasted registers on camera. his is applicable whether you’re using natural light or otherwise.
-If you’re someone who wears eyeglasses, the glare from your light source can be annoying to your viewers.
-Try placing a diffused light source off to the side and higher than your head, such that the light hits you diagonally.
+Lighting also plays a huge role.
+Remember that your light source must always be in front of you and never ever behind you, to avoid contrasted registers on camera.
+And this is applicable whether you’re using natural lighting or otherwise.
+If you’re someone who wears glasses, light glares are commonly annoying.
+Try placing a diffused light source higher than your head and at an angle such that it hits you diagonally from the sides.
 This is best done with two light sources from both sides of your face to cancel out any shadows, if you want to be extra.
-A great lighting setup can also make or break your register with a virtual background.
-Experiment with heights and angles for a clean video output.
+A great lighting set up can also make or break your register with a virtual background.
+Experiment with heights and angles to match a clean output.

 Equipment handling isn’t difficult to do either.
-A quick golden rule that we’d like to remember is to always set up your camera directly at your eye level or slightly higher than your face.
-Just like taking a selfie, right?
-This is a flattering angle and encourages you to keep your posture alert.
+A quick golden rule that we’d like to remember is always set up your camera directly at your eye level or slightly higher than the height of your face.
+Just like a taking a selfe, right?
+This give you a more pleasing angle and encourages you to keep your posture alert.

-Speaking of cameras, web cameras usually have low resolutions.
-There are available apps that allow you to link a mobile device, whether a phone or a tablet, to your desktop and use it as a camera.
-If this isn’t possible, investing in a plug and play HD web camera can make a huge difference in the quality of your materials.
+Speaking of cameras, web cameras usually offer low resolutions.
+There are available apps that allow you to link a mobile device, whether phone or tablet, to your desktop and use it as a camera.
+If this isn’t possible, investing in a plug and play web camera with higher resolutions can make a huge difference in your materials.

 Dress to impress!

-Okay, maybe people can’t see your lounge bottoms on screen, but you certainly know they’re there!
+Okay, maybe people can’t see your lounge bottoms on screen but you certainly can feel them!
 It’s always best to dress as if you’re actually presenting in a room with your audience.
-This improves your posture and your energy level when delivering your content.
-It helps if you can stand up, too, and, if you do, remember to adjust your camera to eye level.
+This boosts your posture and your energy for delivering your content.
+It helps if you can stand up, too, and remember to adjust your camera with your height.

-All cliches are true and here we say, enjoy what you’re doing.
-Your audience’s response to your instructions will depend on your delivery, so you have to be engaging.
-You are successful when you bring about response and feedback, which is what we want to achieve: a back and forth exchange, as if in face-to-face setting.
+All cliches are true and here we say, enjoy what you do.
+Your audience’s response to your instructions will depend on how it is delivered to them so make sure to be engaging for them to engage back.
+Successful outputs bring about responses and feedback, and that is what we want to achieve, a back and forth exchange, as if in face-to-face setting.

 These are just a few of the many hacks you can do to keep your learners interested and engaged with your content.
-The more they’re engaged, the more they are likely to learn from your lectures.
-Get creative and inventive!
-New norms are a thing now, anyway.
+The more they’re engaged, the more back and forth learning is brought about by your sessions.
+Get creative and get inventive!
+New norms are a thing now, anyways.

 For more tips on instructional engagement, check out the Classroom Management in a Virtual Environment Course on Xepto Academy.